statful/statful-dotnet-core-client/README.md

                                                             Build();
 ```
 ## Configuration File
-The configuration file is a json document that follows the following structure:
+The configuration file is a json document that follows the structure:

 ```c#
 {